-The following tables include all parameters $(v, k, \lambda, \mu)$ with $k < (v-1)/2$ listed in Brouwer's tables \cite{brouwertables} that can be ruled out using Theorem \ref{mod-restriction} on either the original parameters or those of its complement, excluding those parameters with $v \in \{512, 768, 1024\}$, in which cases the computations are too expensive due to the number of groups on those orders.
+The following tables include all parameters $(v, k, \lambda, \mu)$ with $k < (v-1)/2$ listed in Brouwer's tables \cite{brouwertables} that can be ruled out (entirely, in any group) using either Theorem \ref{mod-restriction} or \cite[Corollaries 5.2, 5.3]{swartz-tauscheck} on either the original parameters or those of its complement, excluding those parameters with $v \in \{512, 768, 1024\}$, in which cases the computations are too expensive due to the number of groups on those orders.
 Note, we do not list both a parameter set and its complement.

 The modular restriction described by Theorem \ref{mod-restriction} overlaps significantly with the modular restriction in \cite[Corollaries 5.2, 5.3]{swartz-tauscheck}.
 That is, if a parameter set is ruled out by Theorem \ref{mod-restriction}, then it is likely ruled out by \cite[Corollaries 5.2, 5.3]{swartz-tauscheck}, and vice versa.
 So far, we have yet to find a parameter set that Theorem \ref{mod-restriction} rules out, but which \cite[Corollaries 5.2, 5.3]{swartz-tauscheck} does not rule out.
 For the sake of comprehensiveness, we list all parameter sets which \cite[Corollaries 5.2, 5.3]{swartz-tauscheck} or Theorem \ref{mod-restriction} rule out.